demisto/content/Packs/CounterCraft/Integrations/CounterCraft/README.md

 In order to obtain the API Key and the Secret Key you need to go to the user settings in the Deception Director and copy both or generate a new pair if they are not already generated.

-## Configure CounterCraft Deception Director on Demisto
+## Configure CounterCraft Deception Director on Cortex XSOAR
 ---

 1. Navigate to __Settings__ > __Integrations__ > __Servers & Services__.